Miao4382/JavaLearning/JavaLearningNotes.md

 - What is the advantage of Spring
   - Spring is using factory design pattern (hiding the creation of objects)
 - Bean scope
-  - Default bean scope for Spring: singleton
+  - Singleton: default bean scope
+  - Prototype
+  - Session
+  - Request
+  - Application
+  - Websocket
 - Injection type
   - Field injection
+    - It was popular before SpringBoot 2.0
-    - Not recommended because it can not be unit-tested easily
+    - Not recommended now because it can not be unit-tested easily
     - Does not have flexibility (in constructor and setter we can define additional logics)
+    - May cause `null` pointer exception, because the injection allows a certain component bean is null, before the bean is used (instantiated).
   - Constructor injection
+    - The constructor injection requires all beans are present (not null) when creating a bean
     - Recommended dependancy injection (easy for testing)
   - Setter injection
+    - Not used very often
 - Configuration class
   - Use it to add beans (use `@Bean` annotation together with method defined in configuration class to specify a bean of some types in library (for example `List`)).
     - The method name is the default bean name